m-orfanos/advent-of-code/docs/README.md

     └── ...
 ```

-- `backup`
-	- each file is a copy of the problem statement, taken directory from the AoC website
 - `journal`
 	- each file acts as a scratchpad, somewhere to take notes as puzzles are solved
 - `puzzles`